Printable Bible Games for

 Angels Ascend Bible Board Game

 To prepare this game the teacher prints out game board patterns and the angel pieces.
-(Patterns for this game are available to members of Danielle's Place.)

 Game 1 - The teacher asks questions pertaining the lesson to each child.
 When the child answers a question correctly he gets to throw the die and move that many clouds up towards heaven.
 The child to reach "Home" first wins.